 Nature trails provide recreational opportunities in an outdoor setting.
-Terrain and other factors may make it difficult to make every nature trail universally accessible, but steps can be taken to ensure people with vision loss can use and enjoy a nature trail.
-It’s important to consider the needs of all users, including those with vision loss.
+Terrain and other factors may make it difficult to make every nature trail universally accessible, but steps can be taken to ensure people impacted by blindness can use and enjoy a nature trail.
+It’s important to consider the needs of all users, including those with blindness.

 Trail access points should connect to a local accessible pedestrian route.
 All trails should begin with an information sign and a tactile map that uses contrast in colour, raised characters and braille.
 Additional braille, raised print and audible signage can provide information about a trail’s layout and points of interest.